 In January 2003, the Financial Accounting Standards Board (FASB) issued FASB Interpretation No. 46 (FIN 46), CONSOLIDATION OF VARIABLE INTEREST ENTITIES, AN INTERPRETATION OF ARB NO. 51, which addresses consolidation by business enterprises of variable interest entities (VIEs) either: (1) that do not have sufficient equity investment at risk to permit the entity to finance its activities without additional subordinated financial support, or (2) in which the equity investors lack an essential characteristic of a controlling financial interest.
 In December 2003, the FASB completed deliberations of proposed modifications to FIN 46 (Revised Interpretations) resulting in multiple effective dates based on the nature as well as the creation date of the VIE.
 VIEs created after January 31, 2003, but prior to January 1, 2004, may be accounted for either based on the original interpretation or the Revised Interpretations.
 However, the Revised Interpretations must be applied no later than the first quarter of fiscal year 2004.
 VIEs created after January 1, 2004 must be accounted for under the Revised Interpretations.
-There has been no material impact to the Company's financial statements from potential VIEs entered into after January 31, 2003 or from the adoption of the deferred provisions in the first quarter of fiscal year 2004.
+The adoption of these deferred provisions in the first quarter of fiscal year 2004 had no material impact on the Company's financial statements.